stdNullPtr/trinitycore-335-docker-template/README.md

 ### 6. Initialize Databases

+TODO: add instructions for initializing databases using the tools provided by TrinityCore's compilation.
+They are present in the docker image but not yet documented.

 Run the creation scripts to create the databases and tables: https://trinitycore.info/en/install/Database-Installation

 ### 7. Start the Servers